wiz-training/labsartifacts/common_guides/wiz_labaccess.md

 <br/>
 <br>

-1. To access the the tenant, retrieve the credentials in the **Environment** tab.
+1. To access the Wiz Tenant, retrieve the credentials in the **Environment** tab.

    <p align="left">
        <img width="600" height="183" img src="img/env_creds.png"/>
         </p>

+   > ❗ Make sure you perform the steps below in a private browser session/window

 1. Open a new Private/Incognito session in your browser, paste the WIZ Portal url, then use the Username and Password.

     <p align="left">